About Mohegan Sun Arena at Casey Plaza

 The arena is managed by ASM Global.
 ASM Global was formed from the merger of AEG Facilities and SMG in October 2019 creating a venue management powerhouse that spans five continents, 14 countries and more than 300 of the world’s most prestigious arenas, stadiums, convention and exhibit centers, and performing arts venues.
 To learn more about ASM Global and the exciting new ways we can serve you, click below to visit our website.

 The arena opened on November 13, 1999 when the Wilkes-Barre/Scranton Penguins of the American Hockey League made their debut.

 Originally called the Northeastern Pennsylvania Civic Arena, the facility became First Union Arena at Casey Plaza when First Union bank purchased the naming rights.
 The name changed to Wachovia Arena at Casey Plaza in 2002 after a corporate merger.
-In January of 2010, Mohegan Sun at Pocono Downs purchased the naming rights, and changed the venue name to Mohegan Sun Arena at Casey Plaza.
+In January of 2010, Mohegan Sun at Pocono Downs (now Mohegan Pennsylvania) purchased the naming rights, and changed the venue name to Mohegan Sun Arena at Casey Plaza.